dru-io/Dru.io/sites/all/modules/contrib/hybridauth/README.txt

 HybridAuth library requires php-curl extension.

-If you need additional providers support like Mail.ru - then you need to copy needed additional providers to the library.
+If you need additional providers support like Mail.ru - then you need to copy needed additional providers to the library and clear Drupal caches.
-For instance, to get Mail.ru provider working you need to copy 'additional-providers/hybridauth-mailru/Providers/Mailru.php' to 'hybridauth/Hybrid/Providers/Mailru.php' and you are good to go.
+For instance, to get Mail.ru provider working you need to copy 'additional-providers/hybridauth-mailru/Providers/Mailru.php' to 'hybridauth/Hybrid/Providers/Mailru.php', clear caches, and you are good to go.
 After that you just need to configure your application ID, private and secret keys at module configuration pages.